mwelter/zarafa-quickstart-sles-DE/README.md

-zarafa-quickstart
+zarafa-quickstart-susestudio
 =================

-Quickstart documentation for the Zarafa Collaboration Platform (ZCP)
+Quickstart documentation for the Zarafa Collaboration Platform (ZCP) SLES Appliance

-Can be viewed online using http://fbartels.github.io/zarafa-quickstart
+Can be viewed online at http://fbartels.github.io/zarafa-quickstart-susestudio